pbuckner/x-plane_plugins/XPython/docs/source/development/modules/python.rst

  >>> xp.log(f"This is version {xp.VERSION}")
  [PythonPlugins.PI_MiniPython] This is version 3.0.12a1 - for Python 3.9

+ See also :doc:`/usage/logfiles` for more information about logging and log files.

 .. py:function:: systemLog(s)
 .. py:function:: sys_log(s)

+ :param str s: String to log
+ :return: None

  Print string into X-Plane System log file, ``Log.txt``, appending a newline.
  The log *is* flushed after each write. (``sys_log`` is an alias of ``systemLog``).